LabSound/LabSound/README.md

 # Building

 Users of LabSound are expected to compile LabSound from source.
-While most dependencies are included as code in the repository, libnyquist is bundled as a git submodule so it is required that new users clone the repository with the `--recursive` option.
+Most dependencies are vendored as code in the repository under `third_party/` (including libsamplerate, kissfft, and ooura).
+The remaining dependencies — libnyquist and miniaudio — are downloaded automatically by CMake via `FetchContent` during the configure step, so a plain `git clone` is all that is needed; there are no git submodules and `--recursive` is not required.

-The submodules can be fetched after a clone with `git submodule update --init --recursive`
+Because libnyquist and miniaudio are fetched at configure time, network access is needed the first time you configure a fresh build directory.
+To build against a local checkout instead of fetching, pass `-DLIBNYQUIST_SOURCE_DIR=/path/to/libnyquist` and/or `-DMINIAUDIO_SOURCE_DIR=/path/to/miniaudio`.

 LabSound and libnyquist require a C++14 or greater compiler.